sandra-chas-academy/u02-individuell-uppgift-egen-portfoliosida-Chas-Henrik-1/README.md

 Both the cv.json and the GitHub API data is cached in Local Storage to improve performance and avoid hitting GitHub's API rate limit.
 The data in Local Storage is timestamped and is invalidated after 24h so the cache reflects the latest server content if the GitHub data is updated on the server.

 All icons are 'svg formatted' to scale seamlessly with different screen resolutions.
 The profile picture and the 'artistic images' are webP formatted to achieve the best possible compression while still preserving the details of the image, and the images are also available in png format as fallback in case webP is not supported by the browser.
 The fonts are hosted locally (as .woff2 files), a mobile, tablet & desktop version of the profile picture is available, the landing-page fonts are preloaded and all images except images used on the landing page are lazy loaded for improved performance.

-The `display: inline; vertical-align: middle;` solution has been selected over the 'flex-box' solution for the 'icon & text grid cells' even though the icon vertical alignment is slightly worse.
-The reason for this, is that the 'line wrap behavior' is way better for the 'vertical-align' solution when the (icon & text) line run out of horizontal space.

-A 'three column menu' has been used for Tablet's & Small Desktop's in favor of a the 'two column menu' to reduce the header height as much as possible.

 The site is published on Netlify (see hyperlink below):
 [https://chas-henrik-u02-egen-portfoliosida.netlify.app/](https://chas-henrik-u02-egen-portfoliosida.netlify.app/)